Alonso-del-Arte/blackjack/CONTRIBUTING.md

 # Guidelines for Hacktoberfest 2026 Contributors

+Preferably you are someone who has played blackjack, though not necessarily in a real casino with real money.

 ## Guidelines for "low-code" or "no-code" track contributors

 I need help with internationalization (i18n) and making sure I have the rules of the game correct.
 See the src/i18n folder for the former and [the game rules document](GameRules.md) for the latter.

+I also need help from experienced blackjack players with [the game rules document](GameRules.md) and [the game variants document](Variants.md), verifying that they are as correct as we can make them.

 ## Guidelines for programming track contributors